-Keep a spare house or office key in your glove box of your car, and keep a spare car key inside your house, at your desk at work, or in your wallet.
-Don’t make so many duplicate copies that you lose control of who has access to your keys, but have at the very minimum one extra set that are for no other purpose but to tuck away in a safe place in case of a lockout emergency.
+Keep a spare house or office key in the glove box of your car, and keep a spare car key inside your house, at your desk at work, or in your wallet.
+Don’t make so many duplicate copies that you lose control of who has access to your keys, but have at the very minimum one extra set that is for no other purpose but to tuck away in a safe place in case of a lockout emergency.

 Smart Hiding Place for House Keys

 Choose a place to hide your duplicate key that is not the first place a thief will be likely to look.
 Select a hiding place for your spare key that is not screaming, “something precious is hidden here”.
-Never leave a key hidden under a door mat.
+Never leave a key hidden under a doormat.
 This is too obvious and allows a too-easy access option for burglars.
 And, never use those garden rocks that are meant to look like real landscape rocks with a hidden compartment.
-Thieves who break into houses are not that naive as to not notice these obvious hidden keys.
+Thieves who break into houses are not that naive as to not notice these obviously hidden keys.
 It only makes it that much easier for them to gain access to your house.

 Hidden Car Keys

 A spare car key can be hidden inside a magnetic key storage box that is placed out of view underneath the vehicle.
-Though, sometimes easily found, these do often provide a great way to store a duplicate key in case of a car lockout.
+Though sometimes easily found, these do often provide a great way to store a duplicate key in case of a car lockout.
 Another option is to store a spare car key inside your wallet, wear it as part of your jewelry, or leave a duplicate copy with a friend.
 Of course, the electronic keys prove to be more tricky when finding hiding spots like these.